Wilfredo33/Wilfredo33/README.md

 <!--
 **Wilfredo33/Wilfredo33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 - I’m a student currently learning about programming
-- currently looking for a job 💪
+- Actively looking for a job 💪

 ### Skills